mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 val productsPurchasedByUsers: KGroupedStream[UserId, Product] = purchasedProductsStream.groupByKey
 ```

-Now, we can count how many products each user purchased, by calling the `count` transformation:
+Now, we can count how many products each user purchased by calling the `count` transformation:

 ```scala
 val numberOfProductsByUser: KTable[UserId, Long] = productsPurchasedByUsers.count()
 ```

-Since the number of purchased products by users updates every time a new messages is available, the result of the `count` transformation is a `KTable`, which will update during time accordingly.
+Since the number of purchased products by users updates every time a new message is available, the result of the `count` transformation is a `KTable`, which will update during time accordingly.

 The `count` transformation uses the implicit parameters' resolution we just saw.
-In fact, it's signature is the following:
+In fact, its signature is the following:

 ```scala
 // Scala Kafka Stream library
 def count()(implicit materialized: Materialized[K, Long, ByteArrayKeyValueStore]): KTable[K, Long]
 ```

 As for the `Consumed` implicit objects, the implicit `Materialized[K, V, S]` instance is directly derived by the compiler from the available implicit instances of key and value `Serde`.

-The `count` transformation is not the only type of aggregation in the Kafka Streams library, which also offers generic aggregations.
-Since simple aggregations are very similar to the example we associated with the `count` transformation, we now introduce instead _windowed aggregations_.
+The `count` transformation is not the only type of aggregation in the Kafka Streams library, offering generic aggregations.
+Since simple aggregations are very similar to the example we associated with the `count` transformation, we now introduce _windowed aggregations_ instead.

-In detail, the Kafka Streams library lets us aggregating messages using a time window.
-All the messages arrived inside the window are eligible for being aggregated.
+In detail, the Kafka Streams library lets us aggregate messages using a time window.
+All the messages that arrived inside the window are eligible for being aggregated.
 Clearly, we are talking about a sliding window through time.
 The library allows us to aggregate using different types of windows, each one with its own features.
 Since [windowing](https://docs.confluent.io/platform/current/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-windowing) is a complex issue, we will not go deeper into it in this article.

-For our example we will use _Tumbling time windows_.
+For our example, we will use _Tumbling time windows_.
 They model fixed-size, non-overlapping, gap-less windows.
-In detail, we want to know how many products our users purchased every ten seconds.
+In detail, we want to know how many products our users purchase every ten seconds.
 First, we need to create the window representation:

 ```scala
 val everyTenSeconds: TimeWindows = TimeWindows.of(10.second.toJava)